aws/chalice/docs/source/topics/blueprints.rst

   <http://flask.pocoo.org/docs/latest/blueprints/>`__ in Flask.
 Flask
   blueprints allow you to define a set of URL routes separately from the main ``Flask`` object.
 This concept is extended to all resources in Chalice.
-A Chalice blueprint can have Lambda functions, event handlers, built in authorizers, etc. in addition to a collection of routes.
+A Chalice blueprint can have Lambda functions, event handlers, built-in authorizers, etc. in addition to a collection of routes.

 Example
 -------

-In this example we'll create a blueprint with part of our routes defined in a separate file.
+In this example, we'll create a blueprint with part of our routes defined in a separate file.
 First, let's create an application::

     $ chalice new-project blueprint-demo